 Adams County Area:

 Visit the Adams County Visitor Bureau for attractions, events and restaurants in Adams County.

-Serpent Mound: Another Ohio History Connection site managed by the Arc of Appalachia.
-Its the largest surviving example of a prehistoric effigy mound in the world.
+Serpent Mound: It’s the largest surviving example of a prehistoric effigy mound in the world.
 Stretching 1,348 feet over the ground, the beautifully preserved ancient earthwork depicts larger-than-life sinews of an immense serpent, with an intriguing oval shaped head.